MarisCode/portfolio-app/README.md

 ## My comments
 The main idea was to generate a simple responsive portfolio page with ReactJS and Bootstrap.
 I focused on the responsiveness and calm layout.
 The content was not the priority in this assignment.

+There is still a lot of unnecessary files in the project folder.
+I'm going to clean them up someday soon.